Andreas-aa/Sign-Sense/README.md

 ## Usage

-The project's API was deployed on the cloud in March 2024 and is not currently available for use.
-Here's a quick look at what it looked like :
+Here's a quick look at what the API looks like:
 ![Live Usage of the API predicting the word LEWAGON](API_TEST.gif)